fantasyland/fantasy-land/README.md

 empty :: Monoid m => () -> m
 ```

-A value which has a Monoid must provide an `empty` method on itself or
+A value which has a Monoid must provide an `empty` method.
+The `empty`
-its `constructor` object.
-The `empty` method takes no arguments:
+method takes no arguments:

     m.empty()
-    m.constructor.empty()

 1. `empty` must return a value of the same Monoid